 Top tips for creating the perfect entertaining space:

-- Layer your lighting with candles, fairy lights, lamps etc. for a cosy vibe.
+- Layer your lighting with candles, fairy lights and lamps for a cosy vibe.

 Favourite recipes that I love to make at Christmas:

-- I love to make braised red cabbage to with our Turkey dinner.
+- I love to make braised red cabbage to with our turkey dinner.
 It is so easy to make and freezes really well.
+You will need: